Westerville Water Remains in Compliance with Lead Regulations

 Westerville has operated a public water supply since 1901.
 Today, the City Water Division runs a 7.5 million gallon a day water treatment facility serving more than 15,000 homes and businesses.
 The treatment plant is located at 312 W. Main Street.
 The plant is Ohio EPA-licensed to treat 7.5 million gallons a day and is operated 24 hours a day, 365 days a year.

-The treatment process is broken into many steps to produce premium quality drinking water, including: coagulation using ferric chloride and settling to remove particles; softening using lime and caustic soda to remove calcium and magnesium which contribute to water hardness; disinfection using chlorine to kill harmful microorganisms; filtration using sand filters to remove fine particles; fluoridation for dental protection; corrosion control using phosphate; and taste & odor control with powered activated carbon.
-The water is softened to approximately 130/mg/1 or 7.5 gpg and has a fluoride level of 1 mg/l.
+The treatment process is broken into many steps to produce premium quality drinking water, including coagulation using ferric chloride and settling to remove particles; softening using lime and caustic soda to remove calcium and magnesium which contribute to water hardness; disinfection using chlorine to kill harmful microorganisms; filtration using sand filters to remove fine particles and granular activated carbon to remove any potential organic contaminants; fluoridation for dental protection; corrosion control using phosphate; and taste & odor control with powdered activated carbon.
+The water is softened to approximately 125/mg/1 or 7 gpg and has a fluoride level of .9 mg/l.
 Additional water quality information is available by contacting the plant at (614) 901-6770.

 312 W. Main Street